Take the next step…

 But press PAUSE, before you scroll.
 At the moment, we’d particularly like help with…

 Our top 3 wish list roles…

-- Financial management of our grants (times to suit you)
+- CURRENTLY chatting with someone.
+Thank you!
+Financial management of our grants (times to suit you)

 Do you understand financial management and the financial reporting funding bodies require?
 Can you help our volunteer Treasurer manage this critical aspect of our work?

-- Exploring fundraising opportunities (times to suit you)
+- CURRENTLY chatting with someone.
+Thank you!
+Exploring fundraising opportunities (times to suit you)